yuno-payments/yuno-docs/reference/Reports/manage-reports/download-a-report.md

 next:
   description: ''
 ---
+> 🚧 Recent endpoint update
+>
+> This endpoint was recently updated to version 2 (see "V2" in the URL).
+Version 1 has been deprecated, we recommend switching to V2 as soon as possible.

 To retrieve the file content, use your API credentials to access the file specified by the report object `id`.

 > 📘 Response File Type